yuekaizhang/dynamo/docs/API/nixl_connect/README.md

     Write local memory buffer(s) to remote memory buffer(s) registered by a remote worker to writable.

-By connecting correctly paired operations, high-throughput GPU Direct RDMA data transfers can be completed.
+When available, by connecting correctly paired operations, high-throughput GPU Direct RDMA data transfers can be completed.
 Given the list above, the correct pairing of operations would be 1 & 3 or 2 & 4.
 Where one side is a "(read|write)-able operation" and the other is its correctly paired "(read|write) operation".
 Specifically, a read operation must be paired with a readable operation, and a write operation must be paired with a writable operation.